NehalSinghal/AntarikPadyatra/index.md

 25. We should keep **own intention pure**.
 That's all.
 26. **Plan put on web.
 People can see.**
 27. Remember more friends.
 So that those friends can be shared that plan.
-28. **Whatsapp Group** can be made.
+28. **Telegram Group** can be made.
 Bombay friends.
 All contacts to be given to Prithvi (son).
 A separate group of yatra can be made.
 29. Prithvi can send us contacts.
 Then gradually plan will consolidate over next 2-3 months.
 30. Ujjain will not come in way.
 It's very far from journey route.
-31. Whatsapp group people will also give suggestions.
+31. Telegram group people will also give suggestions.
 They will give advice and other places.

 ### Places